-2 Program Effective Dates
+2 Program effective dates

-The DTE Energy Efficiency Program for Business will offer rebates for the 2024 program year until approved funds are exhausted or until Nov.
-30, 2024, whichever comes first.
-Projects must be completed by the reservation end date - but all projects must be completed by Nov.
-30, 2024, to receive payment in this Program year.
-No final applications will be accepted after Nov.
-30, 2024.
-Applications submitted on that date without required documentation may be cancelled; applications submitted after that date may be cancelled.
-(Refer to Section 13 for more information.)
+The DTE Energy Efficiency Program for Business will offer rebates for the 2025 program year until approved funds are exhausted or until Dec.
+1, 2025, whichever comes first.
+Projects must be completed by the reservation end date, but all projects must be completed by Dec.
+1, 2025, to receive payment in this program year.
+Final applications submitted after Dec.
+1, 2025, may be held until the next program year.
+Any held project will fall under the 2026 Policies and Procedures Manual.
+Applications submitted after that date may be cancelled if they are no longer eligible or compliant with the 2026 Program and Policies Manual.
+(Refer to Section 16 for more information.)

-3 Customer Eligibility
+3 Customer eligibility